raizoken23/retention_integration/README.md

 - Test coverage improvements

 For major changes, please open an issue first to discuss what you would like to change.

+## Release Process

+1. Update the version in `pyproject.toml`
+2. Run `make dev` && `make test`, as well as benchmarks if applicable
+3. Run `make release-test` to build & push to Test PyPI for all Python targets
+4. Run `make release` to build & push to PyPI for all Python targets

 ## Citation